 - Wacks, David A. “Between Secular and Sacred: Abraham Ibn Ezra and the Song of Songs.”
 Wine, Women and Song: Hebrew and Arabic Literature of Medieval Iberia.
 Ed.
 Michelle M. Hamilton, Sarah J. Portnoy, and David A. Wacks.
 Newark, DE: Juan de la Cuesta Hispanic Monographs, 2004.
 47–58. http://hdl.handle.net/1794/8233

 This entry is a version of a paper I gave (virtually) at the 2015 Texas Medieval Association, in a session on “Iberian Jewish Exegesis and the Alphonsine Scriptorium organized by Prof. David Navarro and Moderated by Prof. Yasmine Beale-Rivaya (both of Texas State – San Marcos).
 Prof. Navarro and Prof. Francisco Peña (UBC Kelowna) also contributed papers.
-The presenters form part of an international group of scholars working on the Biblical material in Alfonso X’s General e grant estoria titled “Confluence of Religious Cultures in Medieval Iberian Historiography: A Digital Humanities Project” and supported by funding from Social Science and Humanities Research Council, Government of Canada
+The presenters are working together on a collaborative, online digital critical edition of the Biblical material in Alfonso X’s General e grant estoria titled “Confluence of Religious Cultures in Medieval Iberian Historiography: A Digital Humanities Project” and supported by funding from Social Science and Humanities Research Council, Government of Canada